-If you are a business owner, or follow any finance professionals on LinkedIn, odds are that you’ve seen the phrase scenario planning thrown around.
-According to Google Trends the phrase has been surging in popularity since January, reaching its peak through April and May.
+If you are a business owner or follow any finance professionals on LinkedIn, odds are that you’ve seen the phrase scenario planning thrown around.
+Especially when the economy hits a rough patch, this topic surges in popularity.

 So you’ve heard the term, seen it on your feed, but what does it actually mean?
 The Economist describes scenario planning as, “a structured way for organisations to think about the future.”